liberapay/liberapay.com/README.md

 **/`%username`/tips.json**
 ([source](https://github.com/gittip/www.gittip.com/tree/master/www/%25username/tips.json))&mdash;<i>private</i>&mdash;Responds
-to `GET` with an array of objects representing your current tips. `POST` the same structure back in order to update tips in bulk.
+to `GET` with an array of objects representing your current tips. `POST` the same structure back in order to update tips in bulk (be sure to set `Content-Type` to `application/json` instead of `application/x-www-form-urlencoded`).
 You can `POST` a partial array to update a subset of your tips.
 The response to a `POST` will be only the subset you updated.
 If the `amount` is `"error"` then there will also be an `error` attribute with a one-word error code.
 If you include an `also_prune` key with a value of `yes`, `true`, or `1`, then any tips not in the array you `POST` will be zeroed out.

 This endpoint requires authentication.
 Look for your API key on your [profile page](https://www.gittip.com/about/me.html), and pass it as the basic auth